gilianhonkoop/OpenSourceSensei/README.md

 ![image2](logdir/images/vlm_preference_distribution.png).

 We successfully replicated the GPT-4 distilled baseline from the original SENSEI paper.
-The task-free Robodesk exploration (250K steps, 3 seeds), showed similar number of object interactions, with minor seed-related variance, which is shown in the following figure:
+The task-free Robodesk exploration (250K steps, 3 seeds), showed similar number of object interactions, with minor seed-related variance.
+The results are shown in the following figure:

 ![image2](logdir/images/results.png).